rmccrear/codex-lv3-may-2025/week4/week4-day-2-activity.md

 ---

 **Great job today!** You've built the foundation for your hackathon project and learned important collaboration skills with Git.
 Keep up the momentum! 🚀

+---

+#### ✍️ Attribution

+This guide was developed with assistance from **Anthropic's Claude (Claude 3.5 Sonnet)** to ensure clarity, accuracy, and consistency in the explanations and examples.